 - USE SEAT BELTS.
 IT’S THE LAW: This law applies to all front seat passengers.
 The police are enforcing this law and will issue a ticket if you are not wearing them.
-Also additional to the requirement of child seats for children 4 and under, the law requires children between the ages of four through seven to ride in a booster seat whenever traveling in a motor vehicle.
+Also in addition to the requirement of child seats for children 4 and under, the law requires children between the ages of four through seven to ride in a booster seat whenever traveling in a motor vehicle.

-- NO CELLPHONES: In Hawaii you are not allowed to use your cellphone (texting or talking) without a hands-free device while operating a motor vehicle.
+- NO CELLPHONES: In Hawaii, you are not allowed to use your cell phone (texting or talking) without a hands-free device while operating a motor vehicle.

-- RIGHT ON RED: In Hawaii you are allowed to turn right on a red light after coming to a complete stop.
+- RIGHT ON RED: In Hawaii, you are allowed to turn right on a red light after coming to a complete stop.

 - USE TURN SIGNALS: It helps the flow of traffic especially at busy intersections.

 - DRIVE WITHOUT STRESS: Remember you are on Maui.
 You are on vacation.
 Most drivers around you are also on vacation and they will take their time.
 There is no need to be in such a hurry to get to your destination.
 Allow a generous driving time if you are heading back to the airport or if you have an appointed time for an activity.

 - BE CONSIDERATE: Try to incorporate the ’Aloha Spirit’.
 Allow fellow drivers to merge.
 The most you will lose is one car length or 5 seconds of time.
 Pump brakes at the most unexpected times especially during Whale season.
 Do not ruin your vacation by becoming involved in a rear-end collision.

 - PASSING: Is it really necessary to pass that car especially when there is a string of cars in front of the one you are planning on passing?
 Is the 5 to 60 seconds that you will gain really worth an accident that can ruin your vacation?